Ramperumaull/ATaRVa/README.md

 If you find ATaRVa useful for your research, please cite it as follows:

 ATaRVa: Analysis of Tandem Repeat Variation from Long Read Sequencing data
 *Akshay Kumar Avvaru, Divya Tej Sowpati*

-doi:

 ## Contact
 For queries or suggestions, please contact: